keyporttech/k8sci/README.md

 ### Ingress configuration

-An ingress controller is required by k8sci since ingress endpoints are generated based on pipeline settings
+An ingress controller is required by k8sci since ingress endpoints are generated based on pipeline settings.
+A separate ingress is generated for the tekton dashboard.

 example ingress yaml values: